shaunchuah/software_engineering_for_science/docs/index.md

-# Welcome to Software Engineering for Biological Science
+# Software Engineering for Biological Science (Zero to Hero)

+!!! quote
+    A journey of a thousand miles begins with a single step.

+    千里之行，始于足下。

-This course is designed for individuals with zero coding experience and provides a comprehensive introduction to key software engineering topics relevant to scientific workflows.
-It is designed to complement existing bioinformatics courses which have a focus on processing biological datasets, for example using R and Seurat.
+This course is designed for individuals with zero coding experience and provides a focused overview of key software engineering topics relevant to bioinformatics and machine-learning/AI workflows.

+It is designed to complement existing bioinformatics courses which have a focus on processing biological datasets, for example using R and Seurat for single-cell sequencing data.
-This course will cover the basics needed to start exploring machine learning techniques and applying it to the output of biological datasets that have been processed through bioinformatics pipelines.

-This course will also cover the basics of cloud computing and how to run your code on large clusters of remote servers.
-This is important as the datasets we are working with are getting larger and larger and it is increasingly difficult to run these on your local machine.
+This course is a roadmap and not an exhaustive resource.
+It highlights the key topics that you need to be familiar with and points you towards further resources for deeper learning.

 ## Course Objectives

-- Introduction to key software engineering principles
-- Familiarise learners with the terminal and basic commands to control remote servers
-- Equip learners with the ability to collaborate with others
-- Understand how to achieve reproducibility in computational workflows
-- Learn how to manage dependencies and environments
-- Introduction to containerization
-- Equip learners with the ability to process big data in the cloud
+This course aims to equip you with a solid foundation in:

+1. Coding practices
+2. Basics of servers and cloud computing
+3. Containerization

+so that you can:

+1. Manage your code effectively
+2. Process large datasets
+3. Scale up your computational power
+4. Reproduce every step of your analysis

 ## Why Focus on Python?